-If you are new to the drawing, what a floor framing plan is sets the scene, and the complete floor framing plan guide puts spacing in context.
+If you are new to the drawing, the complete floor framing plan guide puts spacing in context.

 How spacing interacts with span